Code-Artist/CodeArtEng.SQLite/README.md

 }
 ```

-1. Read data with `ExecuteQuery` method:
+1. The convention way, manually read data from database using `ExecuteQuery` method:
 ```C#
 public Employee[] ReadEmployeeData()
 {